J&J hunts for dengue fever drugs in tie-up with academia

 Current approaches to treating the condition are focused on alleviating symptoms.

-Spread by the Aedes aegypti mosquito, dengue has grown rapidly along with urbanization and globalization because it thrives in tropical mega-cities and is easily spread in goods containing small puddles of water, such as used tires.
+Spread by the Aedes aegypti mosquito, dengue has grown rapidly along with urbanisation and globalisation because it thrives in tropical mega-cities and is easily spread in goods containing small puddles of water, such as used tyres.

 Climate change is also making more parts of the planet habitable for the dengue-spreading mosquito.